How to Teach Your Toddler to Ski

-There are times when you may want to have a professional teach your toddler to ski.
-Many ski resorts begin offering ski lessons for toddlers between the ages of 3 or 4.
+There are times when you may want to have a professional ski instructor teach your toddler to ski.
+Many ski resorts begin offering ski lessons for toddlers between the ages of 3 and 4.
 Sometimes 3-year-old lessons are only offered as private lessons.
+Often a private lesson can teach skills quickly to young children and may be worth the extra investment.
 Most resorts offer group lessons for 4-year-olds.

-If you are not a confident skier, just skip trying to teach your kid on their own and go straight to ski lessons!
+If you are not a confident skier, just skip trying to teach your own kids and go straight to ski school!
 You and your toddler will both have a more positive experience learning to ski with an experienced instructor.